ltruchot/parcel-seed-js-eslint-sass/README.md

   //...
 ```

-## JQuery and Bootsrap for quick POCs
+## FontAwesome and Taiwind for quick POCs

-If needed, you can uncomment `bootstrap` + `jquery` imports in
-- script.js
-- style.scss
+`@fortawesome/fontawesome-free` and `tailwindcss` are in the seed

-If you don't need them at all, you can remove thoses comments.
-Then in `package.json`:
+If you don't need it at all,
-  - remove deps
+- in`package.json`, remove deps
-    - popper.js
+    - tailwindcss
-    - bootstrap
+    - @fortawesome/fontawesome-free
-    - jquery
+- in `./styles.scss`